Shameer-R/Application-Tracker/README.md

 # Application-Tracker

-I'm building this application to help keep track of internship applications.
+I'm building this application to help keep track of internship/job applications.

 ## Overview

 The Application Tracker lets you:

-- Add new internship applications.
+- Add new applications.
 - View all your applications.
 - Update application details or status.
 - Delete applications if needed.